 Take charge of your no-spend month food needs.
 Some people like get ready for a no-spend challenge by stocking their pantry or freezer, so they’re not tempted to eat out or make impulse snack purchases.
 However, you can overspend by buying unnecessary snacks before your challenge, which defeats the ultimate purpose.

-Instead, inventory your pantry staples and chest freezer, and plan your no-spend month menus around using up the items you’ve already purchased.
+Instead, inventory your pantry staples and freezer, and plan your no-spend month menus around using up the items you’ve already purchased.
 We recommend writing out your meals for each week of the no-spend challenge, focusing on ingredients you have at home and supplementing with fresh fruits and vegetables, low-cost meat and cheap-yet-healthy pantry items, such as beans or pasta.

 Plan for free fun.
 Make a list of free things for you and your family to do during your no-spend month.
 Life can admittedly get a little boring when you can’t spend money on entertainment, so be sure to start your no-spend month armed with a list of no-cost activities and outings.
 Look for local hiking trails and free local events, download free e-books, and plan some household projects or crafts you can do with materials you already have on hand.